 Happy Thanksgiving!
 I’m especially thankful this year for God sending exceptional people to work with me in expanding my reach to help people change their lives with right nutritional information.
 It’s always been my God given passion to help as many people in as many ways as possible.
 I actually wrote that in my graduation year book.
 Also, I am thankful that God has created awareness in me that He is truly in all of the details of life (Proverbs 16:33).
 Since He created the heavens and the earth He can surely orchestrate all things in our lives for the good as we remain positive to Him.
 Having this awareness takes the stress, burden, and worry out of life’s situations as all is cast on Him.
 He really does put the right people in our lives at the right time.
 J

-Upcoming events: I’m very excited to have been given the opportunity to be on Cornerstone Television participating on the Real Life show in January 2017.
+go here Upcoming events: I’m very excited to have been given the opportunity to be on Cornerstone Television participating on the how to order orlistat Real Life show in January 2017.
 It will air on January 11th.
 Also in January I’ll be doing some Biz Burgh Shows on WORD FM at 101.5 on the FM dial.
 I’ll be giving you the times in the next blog.

 Have you noticed that when you stress eat it’s never by eating two pounds of asparagus.
 Stress eating is always eating carbohydrates.
 Unfortunately eating carbohydrates (sugars) begets eating more carbohydrates.
 It’s a vicious cycle.
 I know you know you should stop this cycle but you probably are thinking it’s easier said than done.
 Here’s the good news!
 You CAN break free of stress eating.
 I’ll tell how easily you can put a stop to the stressed out eating over the holidays.

 Why do you stress eat over the holidays?
 On top of your already hectic schedule during the holidays you are adding on :